World Changers Shaped Here

 A vibrant campus

-SMU welcomes applications for admission from students who will be attending college on a U.S. F-1 student visa.
-The best way to apply to SMU is to use the Common Application, or you may use the SMU Online Application, both found at smu.edu/apply.
+SMU welcomes applications for admission from students who will be attending college on a US F-1 student visa.
+The four different application methods—the Common Application, ApplyTexas, My Coalition for College, and the SMU Online Application—can be found at smu.edu/apply.
 You will be considered for SMU’s generous academic scholarship opportunities regardless of the application method.
-Candidates interested in academic scholarships should submit a completed application for admission by January 15.
-Each application is evaluated for admission, and scholarships are based on academic preparation and potential for success in the classroom.
-Your high school grades and course work are most important.
+Submit a completed application by November 1 for Early Action or Early Decision I, or January 15 for Regular Decision or Early Decision II, to be evaluated for admission and academic scholarships, which are based on academic preparation, potential for success in the classroom, and high school grades and coursework.

 Test score requirements

-The SAT and ACT are not required for non-U.S. citizens attending high school outside the United States.
-However, the TOEFL or IELTS is required for students whose native language is not English.
-A TOEFL iBT score of at least 80 (with at least a 20 on each subscore) or an IELTS score of 6.5 is required for admission consideration.
-Students whose scores are slightly below the requirements may be offered conditional admission to SMU with the requirement that they successfully complete SMU’s Intensive English Program prior to matriculation.
+The SAT and ACT are not required for students attending high school outside the United States.
+SMU recommends a TOEFL iBT score of at least 90 or an IELTS score of 6.5 or higher for admission consideration, with specific minimum subscore requirements for both tests.
+The TOEFL or IELTS are not required for any student who has studied for four years at a school where the language of instruction is solely English.
+Students whose scores are below the requirements may be offered conditional admission to SMU with the requirement that they successfully complete SMU’s Intensive English Program prior to matriculation.

 Rankings and Recognition